myduino/Hibiscus-Sense-Arduino/Exercise_12_IoT_Blynk/README.md

 ## Let's Get Started Exercise

-In this exercise, we want to:
+In this exercise, we would like to learn how to:
 1. Monitor:
 - Humidity
 - Temperature